 There are plenty of ways you’re able to cook this dish but doing it in the slow cooker frees up time and reduces a bit of stress since it will be fine if you have it cooking for longer than the required time.
 Unlike in the oven where you will end up with a burnt topping.

-If you want to see how this slow cooker apple crisp recipe is done, then be sure to check out the video below.
+If you want to see how to do this slow cooker apple crisp recipe, then be sure to check out the video below.
 It’s short, snappy and straight to the point.